The Top Pests Threatening North Myrtle Beach Homes This Winter

 • Oily rub marks along walls

-Termites never take a break in the coastal Carolinas.
-Subterranean colonies stay active below ground year-round, feeding on wood and moisture-rich structures.
+Termites do not take a winter break in the coastal Carolinas.
+Subterranean colonies stay active below ground all year, feeding on wood and moisture rich structures regardless of the season.

 • Mud tubes on foundation walls